The Book of Acts

 · Deal with serious disagreements in new congregations by visits from leaders of other congregations, as in Acts 15:1-31.

-Jesus, and to prepare their local leaders.
+to prepare their local leaders.

 Guidelines for those who train new shepherds